Business tax basics

 - pay-as-you-go (PAYG) withholding

-You should check that STP reporting is included in your accounting software.
+It may be compulsory for you to use STP-enabled software in your business.
+Check that STP reporting is included in your accounting software.

 Taxes if you employ people